jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 are also cut off from all remote magical contact save for spells designed to communicate with spirits or the dead, whose Magnitude exceeds that of the Trap Soul spell.

-                                                          59
-Alex Greene (order #3262370)                                                                                       7
 Enchantments using this spell are a very effective way of creating sorcerous traps or incorporeal undead.
 A favourite trick is to imprison the soul in the place of death or even their own mortal remains, where it endures as a haunting or other lingering malaise.

-Natchak the thief bypassed the last of the dusty spike filled pits and entered the cobweb filled inner tomb.
-Before him lay the legendary Skull of Nurgul, its eye sockets filled by huge rubies and teeth replaced by square cut diamonds which gleamed in the light of his guttering torch.
+> Natchak the thief bypassed the last of the dusty spike filled pits and entered the cobweb filled
+> inner tomb.
+Before him lay the legendary Skull of Nurgul, its eye sockets filled by huge rubies
+> and teeth replaced by square cut diamonds which gleamed in the light of his guttering torch.
-Checking for any other nefarious traps he drew near to the altar, reaching forth to grasp the priceless skull.
-As he touched its bone numbingly cold surface the dreadful artefact raised up into the air, its jaws chattering together with evil malice.
-A flash of hellish light momentarily illuminated the chamber, then with a dreadful scream the charred and lifeless body of the thief dropped upon the floor, whilst his soul was drawn into the gems of the skull; joining in eternal torment with those others who had proceeded him...
+> Checking for any other nefarious traps he drew near to the altar, reaching forth to grasp the
+> priceless skull.
+As he touched its bone numbingly cold surface the dreadful artefact raised up
+> into the air, its jaws chattering together with evil malice.
+A flash of hellish light momentarily
+> illuminated the chamber, then with a dreadful scream the charred and lifeless body of the
+> thief dropped upon the floor, whilst his soul was drawn into the gems of the skull; joining in
+> eternal torment with those others who had proceeded him...

-Vomit Blood
+### Vomit Blood

 Autonomous, Resist (Resilience)

 The target of this horrific spell who fails to resist the magic begins to vomit profuse